kihlh/hmc-win32/README.md

 - **hasMouseRightActivate**: Determine if the right mouse button is pressed.
 - **hasMouseMiddleActivate**: Determine if the middle mouse button is pressed.
 - **hasMouseBtnActivate**: Determine the overall pressed state of the mouse buttons.
+- **setLimitMouseRange**: Set the mouse coordinates to a specified position and limit it within a certain range (in milliseconds).

 ### File Links/Shortcuts